 Inspired by Torre’s emerging talent as a sculptor, diehard Rush fan Rich Bonura approached the artist to see if he would sculpt a special piece for him.
-Little did he know he would walk away sparking a Grand Design that would bring his love for art together with his lifelong passion for all things Rush.
+Little did he know he would walk away sparking a Grand Design that would bring his love for art together with his friend's lifelong passion for all things Rush.
 After playing around with several ideas that involved sculpting the faces of Rush band members Geddy Lee, Alex Lifeson and Neil Peart, Rich recalls saying to Torre, “Well, why don’t you throw their faces on a stand of some sort?
 Or hell, let’s do it around a mountain and call it Rushmore.”

 Torre ran with the idea, first placing water-based clay on a wooden dowel and using his sculpting tools to shape the heads of the three iconic musicians and imprint the delicate lines and features of their faces.
 Torre then referenced images of Mount Rushmore to space and angle each head in resemblance to Presidents George Washington, Thomas Jefferson and Theodore Roosevelt.
 The surrounding mountain façade and underlying rubble were also carefully mimicked to look like the original.
 Referencing the distinctive Rush album font, Torre then carved Rushmore, the name of the artwork, on the backside of the mountain.